wearefair/k8-cross-cluster-controller/deployment/README.md

 # Deploying with Secret File
 In order for the controller to run and access a remote cluster, it needs to be able to mount a secret file with the remote kubeconfig settings.

-First, apply the serviceaccount.yaml to both clusters.
+First, apply the serviceaccount.yaml to both clusters (NOTE: this will create two service accounts per cluster, 1 for local, 1 for remote "read only" access).

 `kubectl create -f serviceaccount.yaml`